How Much Money Does a Small Business Make? What are Discretionary Earnings (DE)?

 If you just look at the net profit shown on the business tax returns for most small and midsize businesses it looks like they don’t make much money.
 What you are missing is the owner’s salary, benefits, and expenses that are run through the business in order to minimize their taxes.
 These expenses include the owner’s salary, 401K or other type of retirement plan, health and life insurance, auto expenses, travel and entertainment, etc. These expenses can be a significant amount of money, consequently the Discretionary Earnings for a business are always substantially higher than the net profit shown on the business tax returns.

-One of the first questions to address is which financial statement to use, the P&L statement or tax returns?
+One of the first questions to address is which financial statement to use, the P&L statement or tax returns.
 The Federal Tax returns are always used for business valuation purposes.
-The P&Ls are used for expense details and supporting documentation, but the tax returns are treated as the official and final financial statement for the business.
+The P&Ls are used for expense details and supporting documentation, but the tax returns are treated as the official and final financial statements for the business.

 Adding Back Owner Benefits & Expenses (Addbacks)